USING IRONBARCODE

 End Class

-In this sample code, we have configured it to read QR code, data matrix, and barcode images with code 128 barcode type.
-First, we use PictureBox to capture barcode images from a webcam or any camera device by scanning the barcode.
-Then we create a bitmap image.
-Which is then provided as input to the IronBarcode BarcodeReader class.
+In this sample code, we have configured it to read QR codes and Code 128 barcodes.
+First, we use a PictureBox to capture barcode images from a webcam or any camera device by scanning the barcode.
+Then we create a bitmap image, which is then provided as input to the IronBarcode BarcodeReader class.
 This application reads the 2D barcode from images and decodes them.
 If a positive result is obtained after decoding, then the result is displayed in the message box.

 Licensing (Free Trial Available)